nbdc-datahub/hbcd-docs/docs/instruments/admin/transitions-in-care.md

 <div class="references">
 <p>Radel, L., & Bramlett, M. (2014).
 Children in nonparental care: Findings from the 2011-2012 National Survey of Children’s Health.
 ASPE, DHHS. <a href="https://aspe.hhs.gov/reports/children-nonparental-care-findings-2011-2012-national-survey-childrens-health-0">https://aspe.hhs.gov/reports/children-nonparental-care-findings-2011-2012-national-survey-childrens-health-0</a></p>
 </div>

-## INTERNAL NOTES (to remove)

-**Updates made by Luci when pulling info from README template:**

-Below is info from the README that I interpreted as internal documentation and did not include or updated in the page above:

- - pilot data dictionary excluded
- - **For QC**, I combined "QC Procedures" and "Common Issues Identified:" to make it clear to users that the common issues were corrected via QC (as opposed to being issues that will exist in the release data).
-I also did not include any of the detailed text from "potential issues noted by subject matter experts" as they were already summarized in the text describing QC issues identified (with a level of detail more fitting/relevant for the end user)
- - This text was located under "Additional info" and I originally thought to add it to a Responsible Use Warning, but I believe it is general responsible use (already described elsewhere on the site) as opposed to instrument-specific, so left it out for now:

- "Under the NBDC Data Use Certification agreement (DUC, Terms and Conditions # 5), you agreed NOT to use data from NBDC in a manner that establishes the individual identity of study participants or establishes identities of their relatives.
-The DUC also prohibits you from publishing or otherwise disseminating derived data that could help identify persons.
-To help maintain anonymity, you agreed to use a minimum cell threshold of 10 in publications or other public reporting of the data and analyses."

- Let me know if any changes are needed or if a Responsible Use Warning/Data Warning should be added!